KateSharkun/todo/README.md

 on my local machine, then add-commit-push it to the GitHub repo and it triggers a workflow that automatically connects via ssh to VPs and updates code based on repo changes - just as was requested in an assignment.

+I created a new user on VPS and set up config to allow authorise with a key.

 After that, everything was relatively easy besides small debugging for the wrong route in a bash script that made the pull request invalid, syntax errors in yaml file (dashes are important) organizing steps in the right order.
 As jobs are executed dependently in a chain there was no need for multiple jobs with dependencies for this exercise.